-- In a different pan, add the chopped onion and minced garlic and saute with 1 tbsp olive oil until the onion is translucent.
+- Add in the chopped onion and minced garlic and saute with 1 tbsp olive oil until the onion is translucent.

-- Add all remaining ingredients to the pan (including the corn) and let cook for about 5-10 minutes.
+- Add all remaining ingredients to the pan including all spices and let cook for about 5-10 minutes.

 - Taste and adjust seasonings as desired.

 - When the potatoes are done, use a fork to gently mash the inside and then divide the filling among each of the potatoes.